 - 529 college savings plans

 What’s the Catch?

-There's monthly fee of $1 on accounts with less than $5,000.
-Just $1 sounds great, right?
-Well it can actually work out to a high percentage of your assets if you don’t have a lot of money in your account.
+The biggest catch with an Acorns account is the cost.
+Unlike other robo-advisors, Acorns charges a flat management fee.
+Spending just $1 each month sounds great, but it can actually work out to a high percentage of your assets if you don’t have a lot of money in your account.

 Stash is one company that operates in a similar market.
-It is tailored to people new to investing and it includes a lot of informational materials about saving money and investing.
-Stash isn’t any cheaper and it also isn’t a robo-advisor.
-It’s a way for you to help you to learn about investing if you don’t know how to start.
+It’s tailored to people who are new to investing and it includes a lot of informational materials about saving money and investing.
+Stash is nearly identical to Acorns in price, but it isn’t actually a robo-advisor.
+It doesn’t manage accounts directly and only helps to guide users through the investing process.

-A serious investor will find that Acorns doesn’t offer all the tools and features that many of its competitors do.
-For example, Wealthfront and Betterment both offer tax-loss harvesting, which can help to save you money on taxes by offsetting your investment gains with investment losses.
-Wealthfront also offers direct indexing, which is a tool that could further lower your tax bill.
-Wealthfront’s direct indexing is only available for accounts with at least $100,000 but it is a very useful tool if you plan to invest that much money.
-Other robo-advisors also offer more personalized portfolios with more asset classes.
+A serious investor will also find that Acorns doesn’t offer all the tools and features that many of its competitors do.
+For example, Wealthfront and Betterment both offer tax-loss harvesting.
+Wealthfront also offers direct indexing, a similar strategy for taking advantage of capital losses to lower your tax bill.
+This feature is only available for accounts with at least $100,000, but it is very useful if you have that much to invest.

-Acorns is completely internet-based and investors who feel more comfortable talking with human financial advisors might prefer another company.
-Betterment has a plan that allows you to talk with a financial expert over the phone.
-This plan requires a minimum balance of $100,000.
+Acorns is completely web-based, so investors who feel more comfortable talking with human financial advisors might prefer another company.
+Betterment has a plan that allows you to talk with a financial expert over the phone, though it requires a minimum balance of $100,000.

 Bottom Line: Should You Use Acorns?